CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 ### Role
 Your role and name, used by players to address and interact with you.
 It's taken from the name of the myquest.qwt.
 ### Table of players name and their current section of the quest
 As soon as QuestWrite identifies players interacting with you by saying your name in general chat it stores the players name together with the information which section of the quest this player is in.
+You can double-click a line in this list to set the information for the following three buttons.
 ### Last interaction with
 The name of the last player interacting with you.
 ### Button 'Player Name'
-Pressing this button highlights the particular player in the list, which might get long.
+Pressing this button highlights that particular player in the list, which might get long.
 ### Next Step
-If a player is chosen in the list, this button advances the player to the next section of the quest.
-Use this for example to advance the player to the next section after she or he handed you some items you want the players to collect.
+This button advances the player from 'last interaction with' to the next section of the quest.
+Use this for example to advance the player to the next section after she or he handed you some items you wanted the players to collect.
 ### Remove
-This removes the player from the list completely.
+This removes the player from 'last interaction with' from the list completely.
 This might be desired if the player accidentally chose a wrong language or something.
 ### Key "Pause"
 Pressing the Pause-key on your keyboard pauses processing of the current *.qwt or *.pwt.
 This is helpful if you need to text-chat during an ongoing event.
 ### ONLY during optional *.pwt : Number of lines in Play